 Additionally, we have opportunities to provide additional personnel related services to our existing customer base.
-As a trusted partner on issues related to people and as an expert in remote workforce logistics, we are assessing the opportunity to move into different segments of our guests' journey from home to our properties to work and back home.
+As a trusted partner on issues related to people and an expert in remote workforce logistics, we could have an opportunity to move into different segments of our guests' journey from home to our properties to work and back home.
 We believe that the spin-off will enhance our ability to enter new sectors and expand our logistical services to the customer.